 A. Permanent Assets Financed with Short Term Financing

 Taking the same example, the period of money requirement is 5 years, whereas financing is with a loan maturing after 1 year only.
-In this situation, the borrower has to renew or refinance the short term loan (cash credit) every time.
+In this situation, the borrower has to renew or refinance the short-term loan (cash credit) every time.
 The firm needs to renew the loan 5 times.
-This firm is exposed to refinancing risk.
+This firm exposes to refinancing risk.

-If the lender for any reason denies for renewal, what will the firm do?
-In such a situation for paying off the loan, either the firm will sell the permanent assets, which effectively means closing the business or file for bankruptcy.
+If the lender for any reason denies renewal, what will the firm do?
+In such a situation for paying off the loan, either the firm will sell the permanent assets, which effectively means closing the business or filing for bankruptcy.